Respect and protect on a global scale

-The CRS Fair Trade Fund is supporting Trade Aid, a a non-profit organization created to find employment for the rural poor of northern Ghana.
-The fund is helping the women to procure straw during their harvest season so that the weavers can have access to straw during the lean season when it becomes more expensive.
+The CRS Fair Trade Fund supported Trade Aid, a non-profit organization created to find employment for the rural poor of northern Ghana.
+The fund helped women procure straw during their harvest season so that the weavers could have access to straw during the lean season when it became more expensive.
 The traditional woven baskets are internationally known as Bolga baskets and are widely appreciated for their forms, designs and colorful patterns.
 The Bolga baskets are usually woven in straw of Vetiver grass, commonly known as elephant grass.
 Baskets from Trade Aid are available through our partner, Serrv.

 Strong winds and heavy rain from Hurricane Matthew destroyed homes and businesses throughout Haiti in the fall of 2016.
 Artisans were especially hit hard losing their workshops and much of their stock and supplies.
 CRS worked with Comité Artisanal Haitïen to rebuild three fair trade artisan workshops in Petit-Goave and Les Cayes.
 This funding allowed 35 artists to rebuild or replace damaged structures and purchase new art supplies.